Ramtek Lok Sabha constituency

-Ramtek Lok Sabha constituency is one of the 48 Lok Sabha (parliamentary) constituencies in the state of Maharashtra in western India.
+Ramtek is one of the 48 Lok Sabha (parliamentary) constituencies in the state of Maharashtra in western India.
 The constituency did not exist during the Indian general elections of 1951-52 for the 1st Lok Sabha.
 It was created for 1957 Indian general election for the 2nd Lok Sabha, with abolition of the Amravati West constituency in the neighbouring Amravati district.

 Assembly segments

 Presently, Ramtek Lok Sabha constituency comprises six Vidhan Sabha (legislative assembly) segments.
 These segments are: